ethereum/solidity-website/src/posts/2026-09-10-misordered-named-parameters-in-require-with-custom-errors-bug.md

 replace the intended custom-error revert, so code that distinguishes specific custom errors from generic reverts may take a different branch than expected.

-For exmaple, [ERC-3668 (CCIP Read)](https://eips.ethereum.org/EIPS/eip-3668) relies on clients decoding the `OffchainLookup` custom error to drive off-chain data retrieval.
+For example, [ERC-3668 (CCIP Read)](https://eips.ethereum.org/EIPS/eip-3668) relies on clients decoding the `OffchainLookup` custom error to drive off-chain data retrieval.
 While ERC-3668 includes mechanisms that protect against forged revert errors, they do not help when an honest contract emits mis-encoded revert data due to a compiler bug.
 Since `OffchainLookup` mixes